nadegeguiglielmoni/EMBO-25-genome-sequencing/S4_hic_scaffolding.md

 Li, H. (2013).
 Aligning sequence reads, clone sequences and assembly contigs with BWA-MEM. arXiv preprint arXiv:1303.3997.
 ```

+Usually, short-read mapping tools expect that paired end reads would have a "reasonable" insert size (some hundreds or thousands of bases).
+This is not the case for Hi-C reads, as paired end reads represent two regions that are close in 3D, but distant in the linear sequence.
+This is why both ends need to be mapped separately.

 ![bwa mem](s4_pic/bwa_mem_contigs.png)

 Note that we are treating the paired reads as separate, unpaired files.
 We need to get a name-sorted BAM (instead of the usual coordinate-sorted ones), because we will need to find pairs later on, and due to the nature of Hi-C sequencing, these pairs should have their R1 and R2 reads at distant coordinates from each other.